Danish-Git/apple_wallet_intigration/README.md

 https://github.com/user-attachments/assets/1c7591ed-2050-48bf-ba4a-2a7178aad1ae

-> This video showcases adding a pass to Apple Wallet, prompting the user to accept the pass, and confirming that the pass is successfully added.
+> This video showcases adding a pass to Apple Wallet, prompting the user to accept the pass.

 ## Features